DutchForce75/pyZodiacTri/README.md

 Raspberry pi 3B+ 0v	-------		Zodiac Tri 0V

+- On the Zodiac Tri, select Jandy Rev L/M as remote controller

 - Check if the USB RS485 converter is recognized:
 	Open a LXTerminal and run ls /dev/tty* to find the device name, and edit webserver.py